jeromecoupe/webstoemp/src/blogposts/2019-04-27-multilingual-sites-eleventy.md

 Just like that, we now have a footer with automatic translations.

+## Language switcher

+If you need to build a simple language switcher, [here is a straightforward approach](/blog/language-switcher-multilingual-jamstack-sites/) using this setup.

 ## Flexible by design

 Static sites generators are very flexible in terms of the data structures you can create with them.
 Eleventy is one of the most flexible SSG I have used so far, which makes it quite a good fit to create a multilingual data structure that can work for pretty much any project.